-As a sponsorship seeker you’re in the marketing business.
-Your aim is to concentrate on a specific marketing-related challenge the potential sponsor is facing – for example, how current interruption-based marketing and advertising strategies are no longer as effective as they once were.
+As a sponsorship seeker, you’re in the marketing business.
+You aim to concentrate on a specific marketing-related challenge the potential sponsor faces – for example, how current interruption-based marketing and advertising strategies are no longer as effective as they once were.

 2. Amplify and Aspirations

-After describing the challenge in detail, now you should amplify the consequences of not addressing the problem, and then present the sponsor’s aspirations – a picture of what paradise looks like.
+After describing the challenge in detail, you should now amplify the consequences of not addressing the problem and then present the sponsor’s aspirations – a picture of paradise.

 In the next section, you need to provide the sponsor with an insight into how you can solve the problem.
 This is where you tell your story.
-Use language that evokes emotion and gets the sponsor excited about who you are and what you do.
+Again, use language that evokes emotion and gets the sponsor excited about who you are and what you do.

 4. Transformation and Testimony

 Next, detail the transformation they can expect if they build a relationship with you.
-Provide testimony –examples of sponsors who have benefited from a similar relationship.
+Finally, provide testimony –examples of sponsors who have benefited from a similar relationship.
 If you don’t have any relevant testimonials, use my Six Pillars of Sponsorship Success.

 Now it is time to describe your offer in detail.
 Explain exactly what the sponsor can expect from a relationship with you.